Qarik-Group/bucc/README.md

 #### Via the GUI

-To get the login details for your consoure GUI run:
+To get the login details for your concourse GUI run:

 ```
 bucc info